Nebadon1/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+**Stand for Document Object Model, is a object representation of a website**

 2. What is an event?

+**Is every interaction a user has with a site, such as clicks, moving the mouse, scrolling the page, pressing a key on the keyboard.**

 3. What is an event listener?

+**is  an element that listen to specific events and fires a callback when that event occurs.**

 4. Why would we convert a NodeList into an Array?

+**To be able to use all the fantastic methods that arrays provide us, such .map(), find(), reduce(), and much more.
+NodeList only allow us to use forEach().**

 5. What is a component?

+**Is a style of developing using,  HTML, CSS, and JavaScrip in such of way, that can be re-use.
+The key word in components is reusability**

 ### Git Set up